dreideldoc/dreidel-docs/README.rst

 Deployment
 ------------

-Deploy Reactive-Pay by following the steps:
+Deploy Dreidel Pay by following the steps:

 - Fork the repository
 - Use Kubernetes orchestration service to deploy micro-service